fenos/Notifynder/README.md

 * [Notifynder Polymorphic](#notifynder-polymorphic)

 #####Release 2.0.0#####
-* Re Built from scratch the library, All the futures are compatible with the older versions, **Only the handler has been completely changed**
+* Re Built from scratch the library, All the futures are compatible with the older versions
+* **Only the handler has been completely changed** Will be compatible with >= 2.0
 * New Futures:
     * [Artisan Commands](#artisan-commands)
     * [Queue Notifications](#notifications-queue)